Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Some consequences for specific problems

 With this set-up, we have the following guarantee: \begin{corollary} Assuming the conditions in equation~\eqref{eq:continuous-space-td-assumptions}, taking stepsize and burn-in period as equation~\eqref{eq:td0-stepsize-burnin-req}, for the Polyak--Ruppert averaged stochastic approximation procedure~\eqref{eq:td-0-iterates}, the bound~\eqref{eq:td0-final-bound} holds. \end{corollary} See Appendix~\ref{subsubsec:proof-prop-td-0-cts-statespace} for the proof.\\

 Corollary~\ref{prop:td-0-continuous-statespace} shows that the same instance-dependent bound holds true for a continuous state space setting.
-Such a bound is useful for many applications, one of which is the case of quadratic value functions, where the dimension satisfies the relation $d = m^2$ the mapping $\phi$ takes the form $\phi : x \mapsto m \cdot x x^\top$.
+Such a bound is useful for many applications; for example, in the case of quadratic value functions on a subset of $\real^m$, the feature mapping takes the form $x \mapsto \phi(x) \defn m x x^T$, so that the dimension $d = m^2$.
 Assuming that the process $(s_t)_{t \geq 0}$ is supported in a unit ball $\ball (0, 1)$ and has well-conditioned stationary covariance, it is easy to verify that Assumptions~\eqref{eq:continuous-space-td-assumptions} are satisfied with dimension-free constants $(\varsigma, \mu, \beta)$.
-This example is particularly useful for policy evaluation in Linear Quadratic Regulators (LQR).
-Nevertheless, our results hold more generally for any random dynamical system that is rapidly mixing in the $\Wass_1$ distance.
+This example is particularly useful for policy evaluation in Linear Quadratic Regulators (LQR), and more generally for other stochastic dynamical systems.